daronphang/coding_resources/docker/containers.md

 ## Containers:
 Processes that run inside host OS and are not mini-VMs.
+Containers can be listening on same port without conflicts if they are published on different host ports i.e. 80:80 or 8080:80.

 ## Image vs Container:
 - Image is the application to run i.e. Nginx web server.